GreenMind publishes authoritative and detailed guides to the things you're curious about.

 These moths will eat through your clothes and ruin your flour.

-Larvae evolve quickly to feed on a processed grains and fibers.
+Larvae feed on a processed grains and fibers.

 Can be found buzzing in the kitchen in your flour or in your closet in your clothes.